gaultier/blog/flaky_tests_due_to_bad_randomness.md

 >  However, the toString() method doesn't directly use this most precise representation of the number value.
 Rather, the algorithm uses the least number of significant figures necessary to distinguish the output from adjacent number values.

+And the [implementation](https://github.com/v8/v8/blob/main/src/numbers/conversions.cc#L1420) is non-trivial and does a lot of rounding, so that could be why.

 ## The fix